kagalle/objective-gentoo/gentoo_install_guide.rst

       i.
 Adjust the mirror URL to match the mirror you chose earlier
       #.
 Use binary packages whenever possible
       #.
 Accept binary licenses
       #.
-Add can't-stand items to USE varilable.
-For best results with binary packages, minimize the number of USE flags you set, but make exceptions when needed.
-To see a list of current flags
+USE flags - for best results with binary packages, minimize the number of USE flags you set, but some need to be set.
+USE flags are used as a way to configure / choose between options, in addition to configuring how software should be built.

+         - ``-systemd`` - systemd should never be pulled in as a dependancy for another package
+         - ``dist-kernel`` - needed when using ``gentoo-kernel-bin``
+         - ``dracut``, ``efistub`` - boot system using an EFI stub (instead of using grub).
+Both flags needed for ``installkernel`` which configures the boot items after a kernel is installed.

       ::

        GENTOO_MIRRORS="https://mirrors.rit.edu/gentoo"
        FEATURES="getbinpkg binpkg-request-signature"
        ACCEPT_LICENSE="@FREE @BINARY-REDISTRIBUTABLE"
-       USE="-systemd ugrd dist-kernel"
+       USE="-systemd dracut dist-kernel efistub"

    #.
 Run ``getuto``
    #.
 Set binhist mirror.